GoogleChromeLabs/clooney/README.md

 # Clooney
 Clooney is an actor (ayooo) library for the web.
 Classes given to Clooney will be instantiated and run in a worker, keeping the main thread responsive.

-> ⚠️ **Caveat:** the class you spawn cannot rely on its surrounding scope, since it is executed in an isolated context.
+> ⚠️ **Caveat:** The class cannot rely on its surrounding scope, since it is executed in an isolated context.
+This might change once workers support ES6 modules.

 ## Quickstart
 An example says more than 1000 words: